 You can find out more about freedom of information on the Information Commissioner’s website.

 You need to put your request in writing with a clear description of what you’re looking for.
-Don’t forget to include your full name and address so we can get back to you.
+Don’t forget to include your full name and address (an email address is sufficient) so we can get back to you.

-- Post to: Data Protection Officer, PPF, Renaissance, 12 Dingwall Road, Croyden, CR0 2NA
+Post to: Data Protection Officer, The Pension Protection Fund, Renaissance, 12 Dingwall Road, Croydon, CR0 2NA

 We try to answer all requests within 20 working days of receiving them.